The Wall (American game show): Round 2

-At the start of the second round, the contestants are separated from each other for the rest of the game.
-One enters an isolation chamber behind The Wall, while the other remains onstage.
+At the start of the second round, the team chooses one member to enter an isolation chamber for the rest of the game, while the other remains onstage.
 A set number of green balls are played simultaneously at the beginning of the round.
 Three multiple-choice questions are then played, each with three answer choices.
-The onstage player is shown only the answers to each question and must decide which drop zone to use, based on how confident he/she is that the isolated player can answer correctly.
+The onstage player is shown only the answers to each question and must decide which drop zone to use, based on how confident they are that the isolated player can answer correctly.
 The question and answers are then presented to the isolated player.
-After he/she responds, the ball is dropped from the chosen zone.
-A correct answer turns the ball green and adds the value of the slot it lands in to the team bank, while a wrong answer turns the ball red and deducts the value.
-The isolated player is not told which of his/her answers are correct or given any information on the team bank until he/she is brought out of isolation near the end of the game.
+After they respond, the ball turns green for a correct answer or red for a miss, and is then dropped from the chosen zone.
+The isolated player is not told which of their answers are correct or given any information on the team bank until they are brought out of isolation near the end of the game.

 The onstage player is offered an opportunity to "Double Up" on the second question and "Triple Up" on the third.
 These options allow the onstage player to play two or three balls from the selected drop zone instead of one, respectively.
-After the third question, if the banked total is at least $1 more than the number of green balls played at the start of the round, an equal number of red balls are played simultaneously from the same zones.
+After the third question, if the banked total is at least $1 more than the number of green balls played at the start of the round, an equal number of red balls are played simultaneously from the same zones; if not, the bank is automatically reset to $0.

 In the first two seasons, two initial green balls were played from different zones chosen by the onstage player, and a team could bank up to $1,999,998.
-Beginning with the third season, seven initial green balls are played in a "SuperDrop," one from every zone, and a team could bank up to $3,249,993; the maximum slot value was reduced to $150,000 for the fourth season, lowering the maximum for this round to $1,949,993.
+Beginning with the third season, seven initial green balls are played in a "SuperDrop," one from every zone, and a team could bank up to $3,249,993.
+The maximum slot value was reduced from $250,000 to $150,000 at the beginning of the fourth season, lowering the potential total for this round to $1,949,993.

+Starting in the fifth season, the contestant is given an additional "Wall to Wall" option on the third question, allowing them to play seven balls as in the SuperDrop.
+The maximum that can be banked in this round is thus increased to $2,549,993.

-The values on the board range from $1 to $250,000 (later $150,000), and are arranged as follows:
+The values on the board range from $1 to $250,000 (later $150,000) and are arranged as follows:

 Round 3

 Gameplay proceeds as in Round 2, but each of the three questions now has four answer choices.
 In addition, four green and four red balls are played at the start and end of the round respectively, and are dropped one at a time, rather than simultaneously.
 The "Double Up" and "Triple Up" options are available as before.
 The maximum amount that a team can bank in this round is $9,999,996.

-The values on the board range from $1 to $1,000,000, and are arranged as follows:
+The values on the board range from $1 to $1 million, and are arranged as follows: